Eddie Paul

-Eddie Paul (May 30, 1948 – July 12, 2016) was the owner of E.P.
+Eddie Paul (May 30, 1948 – July 12, 2016) was an American inventor.

+Paul was the owner of design house E.P.
 Industries, Inc and held multiple U.S. patents.
 He was born in San Francisco, California, and resided in El Segundo.
 E.P.
-Industries included Prototech Machine Engineering, a CNC machine shop (no longer in business).
+Industries included CNC shop Prototech Machine Engineering.

 He was known for the creation of customized vehicles for use in Hollywood feature films.
 His work was seen in such movies as Grease, The Fast and the Furious,Taxi, XXX and Gone in 60 Seconds.
 He created custom vehicles which toured as Pixar characters Lightning McQueen, Mater and Sally to promote the 2006 animated film Cars.

+Paul notably designed the Cylindrical Energy Module (CEM) axial engine for use on fire pumps.
+The design was later adapted for use on automobiles and was planned to be used on the unrealised Duesenberg Torpedo Coupe project in 2005.
+The design is used by some fire departments.
-Eddie has also done work for TV shows such as The Dukes of Hazzard.

-Eddie worked as a stuntman for several years, performing stunts in Ice Pirates and Streets of Fire.
+Paul also worked on TV shows such as The Dukes of Hazzard and interviewed 8 deaths on the show 1000 Ways To Die.
+He worked as a stuntman for several years, performing stunts in Ice Pirates and Streets of Fire.

 Inventions

 Eddie Paul held US patents for: